How does AER’s Child Care Assistance Program work?

 We communicate with all applicants via email.
-We send email notices by May each year notifying all applicants whether or not they were awarded a scholarship.
+We send email notices by May each year notifying all applicants whether they were awarded scholarships.

-Children interested in the MG James Ursano Scholarship for Dependent Children should apply for the upcoming college academic year during their senior year of high school.
+Children interested in the Maj.
+Gen. James Ursano Scholarship should apply for the upcoming college academic year during their senior years of high school.

-If my sponsor is in the Active Guard or Reserves, do I need to provide his/her orders?
+If my sponsor is in the active Guard or Reserves, do I need to provide their orders?

-The sponsor’s Title 10 Orders are required for Soldiers who are Active National Guard or Active Reserve members.
-The service member must be on Title 10 Orders for the full academic year for which you are applying for a scholarship.
+The sponsor’s Title 10 orders are required for Soldiers who are active National Guard or active Reserve members.
+The service member must be on Title 10 orders for the full academic year for which they are applying for a scholarship.

 Current high school seniors must upload transcripts showing coursework through the most recent fall term.

 Returning college students must upload transcripts showing all college coursework through the most recent fall term.